AesopInteractive/ase-code-snippet-library/README.md

 Snippets are organized into categories (folders) and each snippet is placed in its own file with a name that describes what it does.

-Thank you to the [EDD team](https://github.com/easydigitaldownloads/library) and the [CMB2 team](https://github.com/WebDevStudios/CMB2-Snippet-Library) for the inspiration for this library.
+Thanks goes out to the [EDD](https://github.com/easydigitaldownloads/library) and the [CMB2](https://github.com/WebDevStudios/CMB2-Snippet-Library) teams for the inspiration for this library.

 ## Submitting Your Snippet